lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner-customization.md

 >
 >Before going into the ways that you can customize the MRZ Scanner, please read the [MRZ Scanner JavaScript Edition User Guide]({{ site.guides }}mrz-scanner.html).

 This guide expands on the User Guide that explored the MRZ Scanner Hello World sample project.
 Here we explore ways to customize the UI as well as the performance of the MRZ Scanner.
 We will walk through the three main configuration interfaces - **`MRZScannerConfig`**, **`MRZScannerViewConfig`**, and **`MRZResultViewConfig`**.
 These configuration interfaces make customizing the MRZ Scanner as easy as adding or changing a few properties in the instance constructor.
+Every sample is a variation on the previous Hello World sample with a few additional properties defined in the configuration interfaces, and so we only show the differing portion rather than all the code.

 ## `MRZScannerConfig` Overview